 Addressing Child Safety Concerns

-One of the primary purposes of CPS drug testing is to address child safety concerns.
+One of the primary purposes of drug testing conducted by Child Protective Services (CPS) is to address child safety concerns.
 When there is credible evidence or suspicion of substance abuse by individuals responsible for a child’s well-being, CPS takes swift action to protect the child’s interests.
 This action may include drug testing to assess the extent of substance use and its potential impact on the child.

 Legal Requirements

-CPS drug testing in Texas may be mandated by specific legal regulations.
+Texas CPS drug testing policy may be mandated by specific legal regulations.
 State and federal laws require CPS to investigate and assess allegations of child abuse or neglect, which can encompass substance abuse by caregivers.
 Thus, drug testing becomes a legal obligation in cases where substance abuse is suspected.

 Part of a Broader Investigation